Trisha Illana Nayanthara: Production

-Simran was revealed to also be a part of the cast in February 2015, and made a comeback to Tamil films after a brief time.
+Simran was revealed to also be a part of the cast in February 2015, and made a comeback to Tamil films after a brief hiatus.
 Priya Anand shot with the team in June 2015, making a guest appearance in the film.
 Arya also was selected by the team to portray another cameo role in the film.

 Soundtrack

-G. V. Prakash Kumar composed the songs while Kabilan, Rokesh and Na.
-Muthukumar wrote the lyrics.
-Sony Music released the album on 4 June 2015.
+G. V. Prakash Kumar composed the music.
+Sony Music released the soundtrack album on 4 June 2015.

 Release

 The film's distribution rights were bought by Studio Green in May 2015, who purchased the film after being impressed with the teaser.
-The official trailer of the film was released on 6 July 2015.
-While the film was given an "A" (adults only) certificate by the Central Board of Film Certification, it received a 12A rating from British Board of Film Classification, which allowed viewers under 18 years of age to watch it.
-It released worldwide on 17 September 2015.
+While the film was given an "A" (adults only) certificate by the Central Board of Film Certification, it received a 12A rating from the British Board of Film Classification, which allowed viewers under 18 years of age to watch it.
+The film released worldwide on 17 September 2015.

 Critical reception

-Baradwaj Rangan wrote, "Where the director really chickens out is in not pushing his 'A' rating far enough.
+Baradwaj Rangan from The Hindu wrote, "Where the director really chickens out is in not pushing his 'A' rating far enough.
 At a time when films claim they are made for 'family audiences' despite having the worst innuendos, here's someone being honest — he's saying his film is strictly for adults.
 But why, then, waste so much time on songs and a soggy romantic subplot...?
 After all, you've pretty much torched Thamizh kalaacharam with your heroines — why not gross us out all the way?
 But I wouldn't write Adhik Ravichandran off.
 He has a good ear for laugh-out-loud dialogue and a good eye for the absurd."
 Similarly, Indo-Asian News Service wrote, "Trisha Illana Nayanthara was promoted as the boldest Tamil film of this generation, and as strictly intended for adults.
 It's bold to an extent, but not quite enough and that's disappointing, considering it was Tamil cinema's first attempt at the genre and I wish they had gone all the way" and that "Adhik is a filmmaker you can't easily write off."
 The Times of India gave 3 stars out of 5 and wrote, "There are innumerable innuendos...and adult comedy...and misogynist dialogues, but they do not come across as exploitative but rather harmless fun.
 And the film also has moments of genuine absurdity...that prove us that the director clearly knows what he is doing."
 Sify wrote, "Trisha Illana Nayanthara is uninhibited and naughty which has enough frenzied moments to keep the youth audiences in splits."
-Rediff gave 2 stars out of 5 and wrote, "Director Adhik Ravichandran's Trisha Illana Nayanthara is no sensitive coming-of-age film, but rather a prejudiced portrayal of modern day youngsters discovering their sexuality."
+Rediff.com gave 2 stars out of 5 and wrote, "Director Adhik Ravichandran's Trisha Illana Nayanthara is no sensitive coming-of-age film, but rather a prejudiced portrayal of modern day youngsters discovering their sexuality."